codebar/tutorials/html/lesson2/tutorial.md

 > What happens when you remove _:first-child_ from your selector?

-### Bonus - Reseting styles
+### Bonus - Resetting styles

-To try and avoid browser inconsistencies - _you've propably seen pages look quite different when loading them on different browsers already_ - a common technique used is **CSS reseting**
+To try and avoid browser inconsistencies - _you've propably seen pages look quite different when loading them on different browsers already_ - a common technique used is **CSS resetting**

 Let's apply this to the elements used within our page